Prairie Blazing Star (Liatris pycnostachya)

 This native perennial grows two to five feet tall, anchored by a single, rigid, hairy stem lined with narrow, grass-like leaves.
 The leaves can reach up to 12 inches near the base and taper smaller toward the top, giving the plant a sleek, vertical profile.

 In midsummer, it sends up a dramatic spike of rounded, purple flower heads—each packed with small florets that bloom from top to bottom.
-These spikes may reach up to 18 inches long, drawing in bees, butterflies, and other beneficial insects with their vivid color and abundant nectar.
+These spikes can reach up to 18 inches long, drawing in bees, butterflies, and other beneficial insects with their vivid color and abundant nectar.

 Prairie blazing star thrives in upland prairies, preferring full sun and well-drained soils.
 It’s drought-tolerant and resilient, offering both beauty and ecological function in native plantings, pollinator gardens, and prairie restorations.